YSW Team

 Sabine Roselt

-Sabine is like a multifunctional tool and has already worked in many areas of the festival.
-With her experience from various events and festivals and seven years of Yiddish Summer Weimar, she has become indispensable for the festival.
+is like a multifunctional tool and has already worked in many areas of the festival.
+With her experience from various events and festivals and many years of Yiddish Summer Weimar, she has become indispensable to the festival.

-This year, she is focusing on finance and controlling, handling everything that happens in the office.
-When she's not digging around in the OMA database, she's playing the cello, practicing creative hobbies or baking a delicious cake.
+This year, she is the head of production, handling everything that concerns concerts and logistics.
+When she's not digging around in spreadsheets, she's playing the cello, practicing creative hobbies, or baking a delicious cake.

 Photo: Antonia Ramljak